 Why the Jaw Thrust?

 The biggest impediment, after placement of an oral airway, is the relaxation of the soft tissue structures in the hypopharynx.
-These structures are inclined to collapse, thus obstructing airflow, while occurring from both front-to-back and side-to-side, thus greatly decreasing the size of the oral opening.
+These structures are inclined to collapse, thus obstructing airflow, while occurring from both front-to-back and side-to-side, thus greatly decreasing (or closing) the oropharyngeal airway opening.

-Since current airways don’t sufficiently address these known physiological issues – we asked ourselves, why not address these drawbacks and design a better airway?
+Since current airways don’t sufficiently address these known physiological issues – we designed an oropharyngeal airway that focuses on these drawbacks.
+Since mandibular advancement has been clinically proven to open and maintain the oropharynx airway, we designed a mechanical jaw thrust right into the airway.
 The result was our Lower Jaw-Thrusting (LJT) Oral Airways!